Star Wars (radio series): Spin-off merchandise

-In 2013, two special sets of Topps trading cards were released called Star Wars Illustrated, which featured illustrations of scenes from the first Star Wars radio drama.
+In 2013 and 2015, two special sets of Topps trading cards were released called Star Wars Illustrated-- the 2013 set featured illustrations of scenes from the first Star Wars radio drama and the 2015 set illustrated the radio version of The Empire Strikes Back.
 The Topps artwork was also used to illustrate two collectors' editions of the Original Radio Drama released at the same time by HighBridge Audiobooks.

 International broadcasts and releases

 In July 1981, the Star Wars radio adaptation was broadcast by BBC Radio 1.